elusivecodes/FyreString/README.md

 Generate a random string.

 - `$length` is the length of the string to generate, and will default to *16*.
-- `$chars` is the characters to use when generating the string, and will default to "*abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWYXZ0123456789*".
+- `$chars` is a string representing the characters to use, and will default to "*abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWYXZ0123456789*".

 ```php
 $random = Str::random($length, $chars);